 - There is no co-insurance or high deductible to worry about (major awesome!)

-- No long waits to speak with someone at the main office.
+- Generally no long waits to speak with someone at the main office.
 They have busy times, but the most I have waited is about 4 minutes vs 50 minutes with my old insurance.
 Typically someone answers right away.

 - Your provider will likely be paid in full before insurance would have paid them without any of the headaches insurance can give (remember you pay them from the shares you receive, they are not paid directly by Samaritan)